 Audits can be conducted at any time as a routine check by the Authority on selected taxpayers for compliance purposes.
-However, a tax audit can arise as a result of failure to comply with tax obligations.
+However, a tax audit can arise as a result of the failure to comply with tax obligations.

-Selection of a Taxpayer for an Audit
+Can a Taxpayer request for an audit?